vincentbernat/network-lab/lab-l3-hyperv/README.md

 ## Overlay network

-A very simple overlay network is setup using VXLAN.
-It is not redundant as it is pinned to eth0.private as the support interface on each hypervisor.
-It also assumes that no routing is needed (which is the case in our lab).
+A very simple overlay network is setup using VXLAN with unicast.
+It assumes that no routing is needed (which is the case in our lab).
+Otherwise, TTL must be increased.

 We should use a higher than normal MTU (at least 1550) for underlying interfaces to ensure we can put 1500 bytes in virtual